shawnferry/HOL7712-gitbook/a-simple-sitepp.md

 $$

-1. When you apply puppet now there will be a change to .zshrc, the file we are copying from is slightly different than the one inlined in 001-simple-site.pp.
+1. When you apply puppet now there will be a change to .zshrc, the file we are copying from is slightly different than the one included in 001-simple-site.pp.
   `puppet apply -t`
   ![](/images/SIMPLE01-WWW-008-agent.png)